-In this post, I’ll guide you through the perfect nighttime skin care routine for applying all of your products along with reasons why each step is so important in your quest for healthy, glowing skin.
+In this post, I’ll guide you through the perfect nighttime skincare routine along with reasons why each step is so important in your quest for healthy, glowing skin.

-- After you wash your face, you have a 60-second window to get your toner on before moisture evaporation occurs.
+- After you wash your face, you have a sixty-second window to get your toner on before moisture evaporation starts to occur.

-- Your nighttime skin care routine is all about repairing your skin while your morning routine is mainly about protection from the environment.
+- Your nighttime skincare routine is all about repairing your skin while your morning routine is mainly about protection.

 - Are you guilty of getting lazy at night and not tending to your routine?
 Try to do it earlier in the evening, just after the sun goes down.

 - Never skip using moisturizer at night thinking that your skin needs to “breathe”.
 Your skin does not have a respiratory system so this is a myth.
 Plus, omitting moisturizer will result in water loss for your skin cells.
 (Not good!)